katiana22/GrassmannianEGO/README.md

 ## General info

-This Git repository contains the python and C++ codes for calibrating the stochastic input parameters of a continuum model based on data from an atomistic simulation.
+This Git repository contains python and C++ codes for calibrating the stochastic input parameters of a continuum model based on data from an atomistic simulation.
 A novel coarse-grained methodology called **Grassmannian EGO** is employed.

 ## Methods